 Interpretation 1: All software provides information that influences therapy or diagnostics

-According to this interpretation, an app for patients also provides information for decisions on the treatment or diagnosis of diseases.
-The patient would treat or diagnose themselves and therefore sentence 1 from rule 11 would apply.
-Strictly speaking, with this interpretation, there is no class I standalone software, as software by definition always generates an output (information) based on an input.
-An exception would be, for example, an app that displays exactly the same content to every user without any individualization.
-However, this raises the question of whether it is a medical device at all (see also our guide “Is your app a medical device?”).
+Strictly speaking, this interpretation means that there is no such thing as Class I standalone software, as software by definition always generates output (information) based on input.
+One exception would be, for example, an app that displays exactly the same content to every user without any individualization.
+However, this raises the question of whether it is actually a medical device (see also our guide “Is your app a medical device?”).

 Interpretation 2: Only healthcare professionals can make therapeutic or diagnostic decisions

-This is the manufacturer-friendly interpretation of Rule 11, according to which a training app that is only used by patients would fall into risk class I. The reasoning: A layperson is not in a position to make therapeutic or diagnostic decisions.
-Sentence 1 of Rule 11 therefore does not apply – information is not used to make decisions for diagnostic or therapeutic purposes.
-Note: However, the situation is different for products that also involve healthcare professionals in their use and provide supporting information (e.g. via a web dashboard).
-This was decided, for example, by the Hanseatic Higher Regional Court in the case of Dermanostic.
+Note: However, the situation is different for products that also involve medical professionals in their use and provide supporting information (e.g., via a web dashboard).
+This was decided, for example, by the Hanseatic Higher Regional Court in the Dermanostic case.
 In this case, a competitor initiated legal proceedings against Dermanostic.
-The court then ruled that Dermanostic was a class IIa product and not a class I product.
+The court then ruled that Dermanostic was a Class IIa product and not a Class I product.
 You can read more about this here.

 So whose interpretation counts?